- Start with 1 cup all-purpose flour. Remove 2 Tablespoons (16g) so you have 14 Tablespoons total.

 - Now you have 1 cup of cake flour that you can use in any recipes requiring cake flour.

-Can I use cake flour instead of all-purpose flour?
+Can I use plain flour instead of cake flour?

 How do I convert all-purpose flour to cake flour?